Checkout Settings & Policies

 Put restrictions on the maximum number of items allowed in a customer’s shopping cart.
 Some merchants prefer to limit the number of items a customer can purchase in a single order for security reasons.

 Define the maximum number of coupons a customer can use in a single checkout session.
-Most merchants choose to restrict this to 2 or 3, to allow for limited combinations of discounts.
+Most merchants choose to restrict this to 2 or 3, to allow for limited combinations of .

 Configure whether to require a phone number on the customer's shipping address details.
 Phone number is an optional field when left unchecked, but it's recommended to collect phone details from customers to ensure that shipping carriers can deliver their orders without issue.